radicallyopensecurity/Nonprofit-Ventures/nonprofit-company-incubator.md

 # A Nonprofit Company Incubator

+* Venture Capital embeds the wrong values into startups from the very beginning
+* Non-profit companies (FFIs) need to bootstrap themselves - this requires sweat equity and launching customers
-The same principles also apply to startup financing You can use your capital to bootstrap and support non-profit companies (FFIs) That way you can help to build the supplier that you want the world to have Venture Capital embeds the wrong values from the very beginning
+* Companies can pre-purchase services to help launch the supplier that you want the world to have

-Gives social entrepreneurs community and financial support and guidance building companies with non-profit values Interest-free loans?
-(B2B crowdfunding is better)
+* A Nonprofit Company Incubator helps aspiring social entrepreneurs, by providing guidance, community, and launching customers
+* It's essentially B2B crowdfunding

-(Clarification by John: the ROS way of doing business can grow into a FFI supporting platform methodology.
+  * Clarification: the ROS way of doing business can grow into a FFI supporting platform methodology.
 We bring together in one place: companies in need of a service on one end of the spectrum, and people/companies/professionals who can deliver that service on the other end of the spectrum.
 A good FFI building on the platform solely exist to facilitate the delivery of the service (including the entire process from quote-writing to invoicing and payments).
-Most of the work a good FFI does will be curating both suppliers and consumers of a service, and making this as frictionless as possible, with automation and modern software facilitating the drudgery)
+Most of the work a good FFI does will be curating both suppliers and consumers of a service, and making this as frictionless as possible, with automation and modern software facilitating the drudgery

 Why do companies want to get involved?
 * Build the suppliers that you want to hire in